The effective strength of selection in random environment: Long term behaviour

 Throughout this section assume $\Q$ and $\mu$ to be such that Condition \ref{MasterCondition} holds.
 In order to avoid trivialities, assume also that $\mu(]0,1])+w+c+\sigma >0$.

-As we see from \eqref{eq:SDEX} the \emph{two-type FV-process for rare and/or weak selection} $X=(X(t) : t\geq 0)$ is a (bounded) supermartingale and hence converges $\P$-a.s.\ to a random variable we will name $X_{\infty}$.
-The distribution of this random variable is not only of mathematical interesent, but of biological relevance as it encodes the probabilities of fixation or extinction of the weak allele or, a priori, coexistence of the two types traced.
-As expected, coexistence can be ruled out, in this case as a direct consequence of the duality between $X$ and the \emph{branching coalescing process in random environment} $Z$, which also describes the dependence of the chance of survival (and thus fixation) of the weak allele from the ergodic properties of $Z=(Z(t) : t\geq 0)$, as we describe in the following remark.
+Taking a closer look at \eqref{eq:SDEX}, we see that the {two-type FV-process for rare and/or weak selection} $X=(X(t) : t\geq 0)$ is a (bounded) supermartingale, since the last two terms -- corresponding to the neutral genetic drift -- each yield martingales, while the first two terms -- corresponding to selection -- give a downward drift and downward jumps, respectively.
+Hence $X$ converges $\P$-a.s.\ to a random variable, which we will name $X_{\infty}$.
+The distribution of this random variable is not only of mathematical interest, but also of biological relevance as it encodes the probabilities of fixation or extinction of the weak allele or, a priori, coexistence of the two types traced.
+As expected, coexistence can be ruled out almost surely, in this case as a direct consequence of the duality between $X$ and the {branching coalescing process in random environment} $Z$: duality does indeed uncover how the weak allele's chance of survival (and thus fixation) depends on the ergodic properties of $Z=(Z(t) : t\geq 0)$, as we point out in the following remark.

 \begin{rem} Applying the same arguments as in Lemma 4.7 of \cite{ADSelection}, the duality obtained in Lemma \ref{lem:duality} implies: \begin{enumerate} \item If $Z$ is \emph{positive recurrent}, then it has a unique invariant distribution $\nu$ and